 Visiting Craigmillar Castle should be near the top of any list of things to do in Edinburgh.
-Often considered Edinburgh’s ‘other’ castle, it is smaller than its ‘big brother castle’ in the Old Town.
-The Castle with its long and fascinating history is set in a peaceful location within a natural heritage park.
+Often considered Edinburgh’s ‘other’ castle, it is smaller than its ‘big brother’ in the Old Town.
+Craigmillar Castle with its long and fascinating history is set in a peaceful location within a natural heritage park.
 The surroundings make it easy to forget the nearby urban landscape.
 For lovers of Scotland’s history and heritage it’s a really special place to explore.

 SIX FAQs ABOUT CRAIGMILLAR CASTLE